A sporting clays station sign standing low in a dark, wooded field.

 The sport being seen in public.

-The competitive field also becomes media: interviews, podcasts, live coverage, sport analysis, coaching conversations, and The Champions Network's push toward deeper coverage of major sporting clays events.
+The competitive field also becomes media: interviews, podcasts, live coverage, sport analysis, coaching conversations, and The Champions Network as part of the wider media field around the sport.

 That work belongs here because competition does not end at the score sheet.